 Once an applicant has hit the “submit” button, the application cannot be edited.
 However, you can still get into your account and view your application after it has been submitted by logging in with your email and password.

-A letter will be sent to each applicant after the Board of Directors’ first meeting of the year (typically in February).
+A letter will be sent to each applicant after the Board of Directors’ first meeting of the year (typically in late-February to mid-March).
 If you do not receive a letter by mid- to late-March, please email Ernesto Torres (Ernesto@nmmccune.org) with your inquiry.

 Due to limited staff and the high volume of applications, it is not feasible for the Foundation staff to discuss with all applicants the reasons for declining a request or to provide individual critiques of proposals declined.
 Because the Foundation has limited financial resources, we are able to fund only a small percentage of qualified applicants.
 This means that many excellent projects, even ones that fall within the Foundation Priorities, may not be funded.
 Please understand that the decline of a proposal does not mean that the project lacks merit.